Alireza-Khatami/UnityShaders/README.md

 ## Examples

-You can find example scenes demonstrating the usage of the Phong Improved Shader with Cube Mapping in the "Examples" folder of this repository.
+You can find example scenes demonstrating the usage of the Phong Improved Shader with Cube Mapping in the "Scene" folder of this repository.

 ## Contributing